They've been running ads in the New York Times. They have the ads available together with other information worth checking out.

 A fire is powered by the release of energy bound in knots of the twins electricity / magnetism.
 So is your flesh.
 But the Sun is powered by the release of energy bound up in that far stronger force which circumscribes the nuclei.
 The strength of the hearts of atoms warms the heart of our Sun.
 As nuclei cleave together, energy escapes as a ripple of light.
 Thus the inconceivably thick plasma deep in the Sun is awash in light, which bounces and spins through it.

-It takes time for a ray of light to find its way to the Sun's surface, where it can finally live its destiny to soar unobstructed through the vacuum of space --- and perhaps to come to rest on the world we know.
+It takes a long time for a ray of light to find its way to the Sun's surface, where it can finally live its destiny to soar unobstructed through the vacuum of space — and perhaps to come to rest on the world we know.
 The light you see today was born before anything human walked.
 It has been a long time coming.

 Remember the Sun's gifts today.